1250 Albany Avenue

 The Albany Branch Library is strategically located on the Albany Avenue/Highway 44 corridor, in the midst of a thriving community of schools, small and family-owned businesses, and community-based organizations.
 Steps away from a public transportation route that travels both through and across the city and into surrounding suburbs, the Albany Avenue Branch Library supports the information needs of residents of Hartford and the Greater Hartford area.

 Library staff has worked to create and maintain strong connections with the schools that are located within the neighborhood as well as with neighborhood students who attend public and private schools located outside of the Upper Albany neighborhood.
-Students from the neighborhood’s five elementary schools: Martin L. King, Jr., Annie Fisher, Thurman Milner, Jumoke Academy Charter School, and Faith Seventh Day Adventist School use the branch for after-school homework assistance and extra-curricular programs.
+Students from the neighborhood’s five elementary schools: Martin L. King, Jr., Annie Fisher, Thurman Milner, Jumoke Academy Charter School, and Hartford Area Seventh-day Adventist School use the branch for after-school homework assistance and extra-curricular programs.
 Lewis Fox Middle School is currently closed.
 The Albany Branch Library has ten public computers that draw students from Weaver High School, as well as adult learners living in the neighborhood who attend Capitol Community College, Manchester Community College, University of Hartford, and St. Joseph’s College for Women.
 Individual customers use the computers for job searches and applications, email, personal and business information needs.

 The Albany Branch works in partnership with various area civic and cultural institutions from the neighboring Artists’ Collective and the Upper Albany Main Street.
 Indeed, the library functions as a primary and critical meeting space for many neighborhood-based agencies and associations.
 The Upper Albany NRZ and the Upper Albany Neighborhood Collaborative use the community space for their regular meetings.